jayanthkoushik/alphanet/paper/main.md

   find frequent classes that are closest to rare classes in the model's representation space and learn weights to update rare class classifiers with a linear combination of frequent class classifiers.
-  AlphaNet, applied on several different models, greatly improves test accuracy for rare classes in multiple long-tailed datasets, with very little change to the overall accuracy.
-Our method also provides a way to control the trade-off between rare class and overall accuracy, making it practical for long-tail classification problems in the wild.
+  AlphaNet, applied on several models, greatly improves test accuracy for rare classes in multiple long-tailed datasets, with very little change to the overall accuracy.
+Our method also provides a way to control the trade-off between rare class and overall accuracy, making it practical for long-tail classification in the wild.

 bibliography: references.bib